jsravn/merlin/README.md

-_Note: I'm busy porting this project which originally resided at https://github.com/sky-uk/merlin.
-I will continue to maintain it._

 # merlin

 Merlin is a distributed IPVS manager.
 It can be used to create a clustered load balancer.
 It provides: